A professor with imposter syndrome seeks psychoanalysis.

 She adds, “I’m an immigrant.
 I am the first person in my family to go to college.
 I envy some of my fellow professors who can get help and advice from their families.
 During my professional odyssey the help I’ve gotten has come from my mentors who are not familiar with my culture.
 At times, I feel very different from others, especially, in light of the anti-immigrant sentiments that have escalated over the last several years.
 Sometimes, I’ve even felt truly afraid and unsafe.”

-“I’m glad you asked about this.
-None of my mentors have ever felt comfortable talking about it.
-My parents do not understand.
+“As for working with someone from a different culture than me, I’m glad you asked about this.
+None of my mentors have ever felt comfortable talking about it; it’s almost as if they are nervous or afraid to ask about it.
+And, my parents come from more humble beginnings; they do not understand ‘life in the academy’.
 It is like a deep well of discomfort and sadness that I have had to manage all by myself.
 Maybe this will be a place where I can understand my feelings about it more fully”.

 “This feeling that I am an imposter has troubled me for as long as I can remember.
 I am aware that ‘the imposter syndrome’ is not a real diagnosis.
 I’ve read the Harvard Business Journal article, Stop Telling Woman that they have Impostor Syndrome.
 Although I agree that many of my challenges are systemic and spring from a climate of racism and misogyny, I also recognize that some of my difficulties have been internalized.
 To construe my difficulties as either purely attributable to cultural differences or purely related to internal conflicts is a false dichotomy.
 Of course, both play a role.

 Also, when I am treated unfairly, I have a hard time recognizing it let alone asserting myself on my own behalf.
 I’d like to feel more solid on the inside.
 I know that many of difficulties spring from my childhood experiences, it is not just about race, gender and feeling devalued by the so called, ‘majority culture’ – my challenges are partly due to my ‘family culture’ if you will.
 I see myself engaging in a two pronged process – addressing both my internal struggles while recognizing the reality of the external challenges too.
 As I mentioned, I’ve always thought about pursuing psychoanalysis.
-Now, that I have tenure, I’ve decided maybe this is the time.”
+Now that I have tenure, I’ve decided that maybe this is the time.